arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 <a name="Reset" />
 ### Reset Environment ###

-1. If you previously executed the demo, delete the following tables (and their contents) in Windows Azure Mobile Services.
+1. If you previously executed the demo, delete the following tables (and their contents) in Microsoft Azure Mobile Services.
 	- Event table
 	- Rating table
 	- Session table